Last Updated on

 The post header is where we are going to introduce our post.
 This section will contain the post title and any appropriate meta data, or author information.

-It’s not technically a header as we’re not creating a separate section, or building a header, but it’s good to separate our template into logical sections.
+It’s not technically a header as we’re not creating a separate section, or building a header, but it’s good to separate our single post template into logical sections.

 Start by adding a post title widget to your inner container from the Elementor builder.